 From Here, I Will Soar

-Posted on in On the Mountain by Merlyn Nomusa Nkomo, Spring 2017 Conservation Science Trainee
+Posted on in In the Field by Merlyn Nomusa Nkomo, Spring 2017 Conservation Science Trainee

 I was born in the golden, warm and thorny savanna plains of Matabeleland in Zimbabwe; where the grass is soet veld (sweet fields/grassland) and elephants, kudus, impala are at home and the lion is their “king."
 The savanna is born of fire.
 Successive periods of fires resulted in this beautiful ecosystem from forest to open plains; she is golden as though purified by the fire and all the life from her is tough, resilient and rough around the edges.
 It is beautiful to watch her at dawn when the sun comes up over her while the birds sing, when the sun goes back to her at sunset, and her sky line becomes the towering giraffes and the acacias, and when the constellations above her smile on everything as it sleeps.